sophiahuangg/data-automation/README.md

 We define some basic conventions to streamline our workflow and make things easier to organize.
 If you take issue with any of these, please let us know!
 We're more than willing to change things that don't work for you all :)

 #### Main Branch
 The main branch for this repository is called ```master```.
-This is where we will do most of our work.
-However, if you are making changes to an **existing** code file, then create a new branch for it.
-More details on branches blow.
+This is where we will store our files after they have been developed and tested on different branches.

 #### Work Tickets and Branches
 We will be using GitHub Issues (the issues tab on the repository) to track work and give assignments.
 All work must be done on branches (commits to `master` are blocked).